 - Bethesda, Maryland or Phoenix, Arizona

 - Include a copy of your curriculum vitae.

 - Submit two letters of recommendation from faculty members/advisors who can address your intellectual and personal suitability for the Program.

 - Personal Statement - Describe your research interest, career goals, and reasons for applying to this program in 2,000 characters (includes spacing, punctuations, etc) or less; double-space.

-- Official Transcript - The official college transcript mailed directly from your school.
+- Official Transcript - The official college transcript should be mailed directly from your school to Ms. Martinez.